What is a Help to Buy Isa?

 For every £200 you save, the government will pay you a £50 bonus towards the purchase price of a property.
 This means the government will effectively give you a 25% top-up on savings of up to £12,000, so you could earn a maximum tax-free bonus of £3,000.

-How do Help to Buy Isas work?
+Video: Help to Buy Isas explained

 You can pay £200 per calendar month into your Isa.
 When you first open the account, you're allowed to make an additional contribution of £1,000, meaning you can save £1,200 in the first month.